canonical/k8s-snap/build-scripts/README.md

-# Components directory
+# Parts directory

-This directory contains components built into k8s.
+This directory contains the build scripts for Go components built into k8s.

 The directory structure looks like this: